 The following guidance incorporates the advice of the ILGU/GUI Joint Handicapping Committee on what is permissible in competitions that are qualifying for handicap purposes.
 This guidance also relates to what is allowed for the return of supplementary scores, and scores for the initial allocation of handicaps.
-The technical guidance from the Joint Handicapping Committee on which this is based is available to view on www.golfnet.ie.
+The Qualifying Competitions Guidelines for Clubs on which this is based is available to view on www.golfnet. ie. It is strongly recommended that handicap committees fully review this guidance to ensure they comply with these temporary measures.